Tuesday, April 12, 2022

 As the days are getting longer and we are preparing to move the clocks forward, we may be tempted to enter the 'spring mode' a little too fast.
-There is a tendency amongst people to cut back on their vitamin D supplements once the weather gets warmer, trying to get the necessary dose in a more natural way.
+There is a tendency amongst people to cut back on their vitamin D supplements once the weather gets warmer, trying to get the necessary dose more naturally.
 Even though we’re getting more hours of daylight, this doesn’t automatically mean that we’re getting more sunlight, so we still have to take care of our vitamin D levels.

 We don’t get as much sunshine as we would like in the UK, so with a lack of sunlight usually comes a lack of vitamin D. Vitamin D is essential for a healthy body and an active lifestyle.
 It boosts our immune system and ensures our teeth and bones are kept healthy, by regulating the amount of calcium and phosphate in the body.
 However, the body cannot produce vitamin D alone, so we need to help it by providing a healthy diet and the right supplements.

-Dr. Donald Hensrud, medical director of the Mayo Clinic Healthy Living Program, explains that “vitamin D deficiency almost always requires supplements.
+Dr Donald Hensrud, medical director of the Mayo Clinic Healthy Living Program, explains that “vitamin D deficiency almost always requires supplements.
 We can boost our levels by eating foods that contain vitamin D and getting enough sunlight exposure, but it is very difficult to come back from a deficiency through enriched foods such as fatty fish, cheese, liver, eggs and milk alone."

 A lack of vitamin D can lead to serious health consequences and diseases, such as osteomalacia, skeletal diseases, metabolic disorders, cardiovascular disease, autoimmune diseases and even cancer.
 You may think that this deficiency can be easily recognised, but this is not always the case.
 While most people think bone discomfort and teeth sensitivity are the only symptoms, this is incorrect, and there are other symptoms to look out for.